Layr-Labs/eigenlayer-contracts/docs/core/accounting/SharesAccounting.md

  s_{n+1} = s_n - x_n
 $$

-The DelegationManager will tell the EigenPodManager/StrategyManager to decrement the depositShares the staker is withdrawing.
+The DelegationManager will call the EigenPodManager/StrategyManager to decrement the depositShares the staker is withdrawing.
 We want to show that the withdrawable shares for the Staker are decreased accordingly where $a_{n+1} = a_n - w_n$.

 $$
  a_{n+1} = s_{n+1} k_{n+1} l_{n+1} m_{n+1}
 $$